-With the United Kingdom leaving (or potentially leaving) the European Union (EU) on 29th March 2019 there are many questions regarding many aspects of life and business.
+With the United Kingdom leaving the European Union (EU) on 31st January 2020 there are many questions regarding many aspects of life and business.

 One such question refers to what happens to UK businesses and individuals who have registered a .eu domain.

 Let us start with what the requirements are for registering a .eu domain: